How Do I Clean My Shower Screen?

-Is the dirt harmful?
+Is the Dirt Harmful?

 The simple answer to this is ‘yes’.

 OK, we go into a bath or shower room to clean our bodies.
 But, if we don’t keep all the surfaces spotlessly clean, the shower spray only transfers the germs from us onto another surface.
 Combine this with the fact that shower rooms tend to be warm and damp — the ideal incubator for all types of bacteria and fungi.
 Some of these microorganisms can be quite harmful!

-Prevention is the best way
+Prevention is the Best Way

 Don’t let the grime build up in the first place and you can easily keep the glass shower screen clean.

 You don’t have to buy expensive cleaning materials if you don’t want to.
-You already have plenty of materials in your kitchen.
+You already have plenty of useful materials in your kitchen.
 All you need is a bit of knowledge and common sense.

-Baking soda and vinegar
+Baking Soda and Vinegar

-Sometimes, you might have stubborn mineral deposits on the glass, that can only be removed with an abrasive.
+Sometimes, you might have stubborn mineral deposits on the glass that can only be removed with an abrasive material.
 Be very careful.
-If you use the wrong abrasive you might end up ruining your shower screen.
+If you use the wrong abrasive material you might end up ruining your shower screen.
 Ordinary household baking soda is perfect for this job.